 Sakai allows you to select the type of grading scale you want your assignment to have.

 Select the type of grading scale you would like to use for the assignment in the Grade Scale dropdown box.

-If you have selected Points, add the maximum possible points for the assignment into the text box below the dropdown box.
+If you have selected Points, enter the maximum possible points for the assignment into the text box below the dropdown box.

-If you have the Gradebook tool added to your worksite, another option to add this assignment to the gradebook will appear.
+If you have the Gradebook tool added to your worksite, an option to add this assignment to the Gradebook will appear.
 This will automatically add a new entry into your gradebook and will copy the grades for the assignment into your gradebook.